Lordimpaler56/Business-Website-Delete/README.md

 # Business-Website-Delete
-Just delete this one when you finish the class smart guy
+Just delete this when you finish the class smart guy